top of page

 Slums of Nairobi

-Nairobi, like many other cities in Africa, has slum areas that are characterized by high population densities, inadequate housing, and poor sanitation conditions.
+Nairobi, like many other cities in Africa, has slum areas that are characterised by high population densities, inadequate housing, and poor sanitation conditions.
 Kibera, Mathare, and Mukuru are some of the largest slums in Nairobi, with an estimated population of over a million people combined.

 Kibera is the largest slum in Nairobi and one of the largest in Africa, with an estimated population of up to 700,000 people.
-The slum is located near the city center and is known for its crowded and congested living conditions, inadequate sanitation facilities, and poor access to basic services such as healthcare, education, and clean water.
+The slum is located near the city centre and is known for its crowded and congested living conditions, inadequate sanitation facilities, and poor access to basic services such as healthcare, education, and clean water.

 Mathare is another large slum in Nairobi, with an estimated population of over 500,000 people.
-The slum is situated to the east of the city and is characterized by poor housing conditions, limited access to clean water and sanitation facilities, and high levels of poverty.
+The slum is situated to the east of the city and is characterised by poor housing conditions, limited access to clean water and sanitation facilities, and high levels of poverty.

 Mukuru is a collection of several slums in Nairobi, with an estimated population of over 300,000 people.
 The slum is located near the industrial area of the city and is known for its poor housing conditions, limited access to basic services, and high levels of crime and insecurity.

 Despite their challenges, slums in Nairobi are also home to vibrant communities with their own unique culture and traditions.
-Various non-governmental organizations and government agencies are working to improve the living conditions in these slum areas, through initiatives such as providing access to clean water, improving sanitation facilities, and offering educational and vocational training programs.
+Various non-governmental organisations and government agencies are working to improve the living conditions in these slum areas, through initiatives such as providing access to clean water, improving sanitation facilities, and offering educational and vocational training programs.

 NGO's & NFP's in Nairobi